hummel22/hass/services/hass_input_helper/README.md

 4. Open the input helper UI at `http://127.0.0.1:8100/` and fill in the same host, port, username, and password in the MQTT broker card.
 Save the configuration and press **Test connection** to validate the credentials.
 The configuration is stored in SQLite and reused across restarts.
 5. Create entities via the UI, then publish new helper values.
-Each publish action updates Home Assistant (when configured), writes to MQTT under `<topic_prefix>/<slug>`, and stores a timestamped history entry in SQLite for charting.
+Each entity automatically publishes a retained MQTT discovery payload to `homeassistant/sensor/<slug>/config` so Home Assistant can discover it instantly.
+Subsequent value publishes write to `<topic_prefix>/<slug>`, and each update is persisted in SQLite for charting within the UI.

+The entity creation form exposes drop-down lists for valid Home Assistant device classes and common units of measurement, ensuring the generated MQTT discovery payloads align with expectations from the Home Assistant MQTT integration.